morkeleb/clay/README.md

-  clean <model_path> <output_path>     cleans up the output of the generators generate <model_path> <output_path>  runs the generators watch <model_path> <output_path>     runs the generators on filechanges in the models directory
+  clean <model_path> <output_path>     cleans up the output of the generators generate <model_path> <output_path>  runs the generators watch <model_path> <output_path>     runs the generators on filechanges in the models directory init [type] [name]                   initializes the folder with an empty .clay file or a generator
 ```

 ## Generate